Leleshwa is a high-end bush camp in a remote part of the Mara ecosystem.

 Morning and evening drives are also popular at Leleshwa, as are bush walks, which can be long or short and may include a vehicle component or be purely on foot depending on your energy level.

 Leleshwa (named after the wild camphor bush that is often used as an air freshener and sanitiser in Maasai homes), has good cultural contacts with the local Siana community and guests can participate in a range of cultural activities.
-In the early morning, guests are often drive into the local village and may walk out to the grazing areas with the herders and their livestock.
+In the early morning, guests are often driven into the local village and may walk out to the grazing areas with the herders and their livestock.
 School visits are often done later in the morning, following an early game drive or game walk and a bush breakfast.
 Market days are Tuesday and Thursday.
 In the late afternoon guests may walk in with the cattle; when there are calves in the herds there’s often a lot of colourful activity.

 With advance notice, Maasai blessing ceremonies for couples can be arranged, running from late afternoon to midnight and involving up to two or three dozen loval Maasai participants.
 The price, which includes keepting the specially made Maasai ‘wedding attire’, varies from US$300 to US$500 per couple.